oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Create App Integration

 In the Okta admin console, navigate to "Applications" under the "Applications" heading in the left sidebar.
 Click the "Create App Integration" button, because your sample app isn't published to the app catalog.
-(If your app's audience includes a lot of Okta customers, publishing to the Okta catalog can simplify their onboarding process.)
+(If your app's audience includes a lot of Okta customers, publishing to the Okta Integration Network can simplify their onboarding process.)

 In the "Create a new app integration" dialogue box, select the "OIDC - OpenID Connect" sign-in method, specify that the application is a "Web Application" in the "Application Type" options that appear, and use the "Next" button to continue.